Linda Darnell: Personal life

 Since Darnell was underage when she arrived in Hollywood, she was tutored on set.
 She planned on attending graduation ceremonies at Sunset High School, but she was excluded from them and instead graduated from University High School in 1941.
 Her work schedules prohibited her from enrolling in a university.
-She is a Member of the Sunset High School Hall of Fame.
+She is a member of the Sunset High School Hall of Fame.

 In 1940, during the shooting of Star Dust, Darnell for a short time dated teen idol Mickey Rooney.
-Her first love was Jaime Jorba, an Hispanic youth whom she met while still in high school.
+Her first love was Jaime Jorba, a Hispanic youth whom she met while still in high school.
 They met again during production of Blood and Sand, but they drifted apart when Jorba announced he could not marry a girl who was in the public eye.
 Starting at age 17, Darnell dated her publicity agent, Alan Gordon, whom she allegedly married in a double wedding with Lana Turner and Joseph Stephen Crane on July 17, 1942.
 The report turned out to be false, and over the years Darnell became known as "filmland's most eligible bachelorette."
 Up to 1942, she dated Kay Kyser, Eddie Albert, George Montgomery, and Jackie Cooper, among others.
 At one point, she was set to elope with talent agent Vic Orsatti, only to report later that she was "concentrating on [her] career."

 Although a well-loved figure on the 20th Century-Fox lot among the cast, crew, and lot workers, it was reported that Darnell made only one good friend in Hollywood, actress-singer Ann Miller, whom she met at a Catalina Island benefit.
 Darnell was very negative about the Hollywood social scene, finding it "nauseating".
-During her stay in Hollywood, her relationship with her mother, Pearl, worsened, as her mother was an unpopular figure on the lot because of her overbearing and possessive behavior.
-In 1940, Pearl accused her husband of having an incestuous relationship with Evelyn, one of her children, though he was not Evelyn's biological father.
+During her stay in Hollywood, her relationship with her mother, Pearl, worsened.
+Her mother was an unpopular figure on the lot because of her overbearing and possessive behavior.
+In 1940, Pearl accused her husband of having an incestuous relationship with Evelyn, one of her children - he was not Evelyn's biological father.
 Following an intense fight between her parents in 1942, Darnell left home with her younger sister Monte and never returned.
 Out of spite, Pearl turned to the press, which gained Darnell some bad publicity.